Southern Africa Culture & Wildlife Holiday

 The Victoria Falls is a dramatic scenic contrast and a change of pace from the private game reserves you have seen so far.
 It is a sight not to be missed – the clouds of spray generated by this thunderous descent have resulted in a lush rain forest full of stunning wild flowers.

 A host of activities are centered on three separate delights: the Falls, the magnificent Zambezi River and the surrounding Zambezi National Park.
 To gain an overall impression of the Falls, the helicopter ‘Flight of Angels‘ is essential.
 A microlight ride and bungee jumping are available for the truly daring.
 The Zambezi River has two characters – the wide gentle river above the Falls is the perfect place for languorous sunset boat cruises or gentle canoeing, whilst below the Falls, the more adventurous can enjoy serious white-water rafting or jet-boating.
-Visitors can also sample elephant back safaris and take part in their grooming and feeding activities.

 The Victoria Falls Hotel, known as the ‘Grand old lady of the Falls’ has the best location in town and is a leisurely 10 minute walk to the Falls.
 It lies in the Victoria Falls National Park, a world heritage site, and is the closest hotel to the Victoria Falls on the Zimbabwe side.
 This venerable five star hotel, built in 1904 has now been completely refurbished and combines the charm of the old with the luxury of the new.
 Soak up the elegant Edwardian ambience as you sip cocktails on the terrace, which has a spectacular view of the ‘smoke that thunders’.
 The hotel is set in lush tropical gardens, with lily ponds, palm trees and semi-tropical shrubs offering tranquility and seclusion.